gsdev215/zCommand-podrum/README.md

 How to get webhook is given below
 # Webhook
 You will need  webhook url of the discord channel where you want the message to pop up.
-- *Note*:- for now only Minecraft to discord the text can be sende
+- *Note*:- for now only message of Minecraft using command can be send to discord .
+I am trying to do so with discord.